 Joanne Tyo is Chief Financial Officer of Acuity Specialty Hospitals of Ohio Valley.
 She has more than 25 years of experience in healthcare management.
 She joined Acuity in 2003, and has served as CFO for several our hospitals.
 Prior to joining Acuity, she has held financial management roles in a multi-specialty physician group and with a large Acute-care facility in North Carolina.

 Joanne acquired a Bachelor of Arts in Accounting at Belmont Abbey College.
 She started her career in Healthcare in the Business Office of a large healthcare company.
-She worked her way through all aspects of Accounting and successfully worked her way up to management position.
-She served as Treasurer on the board of the local high school orchestra for a two years term.
+She worked her way through all aspects of Accounting and successfully worked her way up to management positions.
+She served as Treasurer on the board of the local high school orchestra for a two year term.

 Acuity Specialty Hospital of Ohio Valley Medical Staff Credentials Guidelines:

 1. An application for membership satisfying all requirements outlined in the Medical Staff Bylaws must be completed.
 The application must be completed in its entirety, with all of the appropriate signatures and supporting documentation prior to submission to the Medical Staff/Credentialing Services.